 What are your rights?

 • You are entitled to make a “Subject Access Request” (i.e. to request a copy of your personal data).
 Your data will be supplied to you in a portable format which will mean it will be supplied digitally in a manner that enables it to be transferred by you to another Data Controller or Data Processor.
-If you wish to make a request, please do so in writing addressed to our Data Protection Officer, Gina Payne; or contact the person dealing with your matter.
+If you wish to make a request, please do so in writing addressed to our Data Protection Officer, Simon Black; or contact the person dealing with your matter.

 A request for access to your personal data means you are entitled to a copy of the data we hold on you – such as your name, address, contact details, date of birth and other personal information.